Daniel W. Symonds, Owner & Funeral Director

 Daniel became the owner of Symonds-Madison Funeral Home in December 2013, and has continued to built upon it’s legacy of service to the Elgin Community since 1921.
 The greatest moment of Daniel’s life (besides meeting Joy, his wife!) is the day he moved to Elgin to join the Symonds-Madison Funeral Home family.
-Dan serves on the executive boards for American Legion Post 57 in Elgin, He is also a member of the Ilinois Funeral Directors Association (IFDA), Veterans of Foreign Wars (VFW) Post 1307, the Elgin Area Historical Society, Loyal Order of Moose Lodge 799, a former member of Kiwanis Club of Elgin, the Elgin Lion’s Club, and member of the Sons of the Union Veterans of the Civil War camp #2.
+Dan serves on the executive board for American Legion Post 57 in Elgin, He is also a member of the Ilinois Funeral Directors Association (IFDA), Veterans of Foreign Wars (VFW) Post 1307, the Elgin Area Historical Society, Loyal Order of Moose Lodge 799, a former member of Kiwanis Club of Elgin, the Elgin Lion’s Club, and member of the Sons of the Union Veterans of the Civil War camp #2.
 Daniel attends St. John’s Lutheran Church and Abiding Peace Lutheran Church in Elgin.
 Dan and Joy have two daughters, Emily Elizabeth born in December 2015, and Vivienne Mae born in October 2017.

 In partnership with her husband, Daniel, Joy handles day-to-day operations at Symonds-Madison Funeral Home, with a special focus on family services and community relations.
 As a licensed insurance agent, Joy also handles pre-arrangements for families who plan ahead for their funeral expenses.
 She brings an extensive background in marketing and public relations, most recently serving as Director of Communications for the Department of Attorney General for the State of Michigan.
 Joy has earned a Bachelor of Arts degree in Political Theory and Constitutional Democracy from Michigan State University.
 She also holds a Master’s Degree in Security Policy Studies from George Washington University.
-Joy is a member of the American Legion Auxiliary for Post 57 and The VFW Post 1307 Auxiliary in Elgin and volunteers as the newsletter editor for VFW Post 1307.
+Joy is a member of the American Legion Auxiliary for Post 57 and The VFW Post 1307 Auxiliary in Elgin.
 She also serves on the Patient Family Advisory Council for Advocate Sherman Hospital.
 Joy is a board member for two Elgin-based nonprofits, True Patriots Care and Peace Through Pain.
 She is a faithful member of Abiding Peace Lutheran Church in Elgin.

 Valfrids “Val” Kaspar, Funeral Director